Wall Street Breakfast: Black Gold No Longer

 Will the turnaround at IBM continue?

-The company reports its first earnings after Ginni Rometty stepped down as CEO on April 6, to be replaced by Arvind Krishna, who had already played a large role in shifting IBM's (NYSE:IBM) core to cloud, AI, and quantum computing.
+The company reports its first earnings after Ginni Rometty stepped down as CEO on April 6, to be replaced by Arvind Krishna, who had already played a large role in shifting IBM's (IBM) core to cloud, AI, and quantum computing.
 Investors will be focused on two main things: How the coronavirus pandemic is affecting business and how new management will sharpen Big Blue's focus on the fast-expanding cloud market.
 Last quarter, IBM surprised Wall Street with Q4 revenue growth, after five straight periods of declining sales.
 Revenue from recently acquired Red Hat jumped 24% and total cloud revenue rose 21%.

 Go deeper: 'Finally A Good Time To Buy IBM' by Robert & Sam Kovacs.

 Things were already on shaky ground in the brick-and-mortar retail sector, though the coronavirus crisis is pushing the industry into an even weaker position.
 Neiman Marcus is preparing to seek bankruptcy protection as soon as this week, becoming the first major U.S. department store operator to succumb to the economic fallout from COVID-19.
 Combined, $12.3B has been wiped from the market caps of J.C.
-Penney (NYSE:JCP), Macy's (NYSE:M), Nordstrom (NYSE:JWN) and Kohl's (NYSE:KSS) since the start of 2020 as the companies scramble to shore up their balance sheets.
+Penney (JCP), Macy's (M), Nordstrom (JWN) and Kohl's (KSS) since the start of 2020 as the companies scramble to shore up their balance sheets.

 Go deeper: Rent payments dive for strip mall owners.

-Wynn Resorts (NASDAQ:WYNN) CEO Matt Maddox is urging Nevada's governor to start reopening the Las Vegas Strip in mid- to late May - with extensive safety measures.
+Wynn Resorts (WYNN) CEO Matt Maddox is urging Nevada's governor to start reopening the Las Vegas Strip in mid- to late May - with extensive safety measures.
 "Begin with reduced occupancy, physical distancing measures in place, temperature checks and no large gatherings," Maddox said in a Nevada Independent column.
 "We all need to wear a mask."
 Wynn's Macau casinos reopened Feb.
 20 after a mandatory two-week shutdown, with safety measures in place including temperature checks, fewer open tables and rules against guests standing or congregating.

-The financial toll of COVID-19 is building up at the Mouse House as Disney (NYSE:DIS) stops paying more than 100,000 employees this week, or nearly half of its workforce.
+The financial toll of COVID-19 is building up at the Mouse House as Disney (DIS) stops paying more than 100,000 employees this week, or nearly half of its workforce.
 That will leave staff reliant on state benefits (though healthcare benefits will still be given in full), even as the company protects executive bonuses and a $1.5B dividend payment due in July.
 The decision will save Disney up to $500M a month across its theme parks and hotels, which have been shut in Europe and the U.S. for almost five weeks.

-Following an outcry, Shake Shack (NYSE:SHAK) is returning all $10M of its loan from the Paycheck Protection Program, the small business rescue fund that ran out of cash less than two weeks after launch.
+Following an outcry, Shake Shack (SHAK) is returning all $10M of its loan from the Paycheck Protection Program, the small business rescue fund that ran out of cash less than two weeks after launch.
 Founder Danny Meyer and CEO Randy Garutti said they've secured separate funding and decided to return the entire $10M so others that "need it most can get it now."
 The burger chain took part because the law permitted assistance for any restaurant business with no more than 500 employees at a location (it also explains why others such as Potbelly tapped the fund.)

-"We recognize the importance of answering the scientific question of whether hydroxychloroquine will be beneficial for patients with COVID-19 disease," said John Tsai, Novartis's (NYSE:NVS) top drug developer.
+"We recognize the importance of answering the scientific question of whether hydroxychloroquine will be beneficial for patients with COVID-19 disease," said John Tsai, Novartis's (NVS) top drug developer.
 As a result, the company will conduct a randomized Phase III, or late-stage, trial on 440 hospitalized patients after getting the green light from the FDA.
 Emergency use authorization was granted earlier this month, though so far there is no scientific proof the drug works against coronavirus.

 Go deeper: Meet Microsoft's newly launched 'plasmabot.'